 - Relax the muscle for five seconds, then try to stretch even further

-KB: The most important thing is to not "just stretch."To "just stretch" with a bad technique or done haphazardly will not help in the same way as a properly performed stretch that is done on a regular basis.
-To get the most out of stretching it should be done properly and on a regular basis, i.e. up to 10 times each day depending on the pain and intensity.
+Stretching should be intentional and targeted, said Dr. Berg.
+"To 'just stretch' with a bad technique or done haphazardly will not help in the same way as a properly performed stretch that is done on a regular basis."
+Stretching on a regular basis - up to 10 times a day - will yield the best results.